JosephCordell/EmployeeDirectory/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## Description
 A directory of random people.
 You are able to filter employees by both first and last name.
-You can sort employees by first name in ascending and descending order by clicking on "First".
+You can sort employees by first name in ascending and descending order by clicking on column header.

 1. [Installation](#1-installation)
 2. [Usage](#2-usage)